-The inability to track not only traffic to a client’s website, but more importantly whether those visitors purchased a product, submitted a contact form, or resulted in some other type of conversion can leave an agency nervously shifting in their seats when it comes time for the monthly performance meeting with a client.
-The Google Analytics opt out goes well beyond these interactions from the online marketing agency’s perspective though.
+The inability to track not only traffic to a client’s website but whether those visitors purchased a product, submitted a contact form or resulted in some other type of conversion can leave an agency nervously shifting in their seats when it comes time for the monthly performance meeting with a client.
+But wait, it gets worse.

-How will you counter the effect of the Google Analytics opt out if it becomes a problem for your website and online marketing initiatives?
+How will you counter the effect of the Google Analytics Opt-out if it becomes a problem for your website and online marketing initiatives?